peacey/split-vpn/README.md

   <details>
     <summary>VPN_ENDPOINT_IPV6</summary>
     If using "external" for VPN_PROVIDER, set this to the VPN endpoint's IPv6 address so that the gateway route can be automatically added for the VPN endpoint.
-OpenVPN automatically passes the VPN endpoint IP to the script and will override this value.
+OpenVPN and OpenConnect automatically passes the VPN endpoint IP to the script and will override this value.

       Format: [IP]
       Example: VPN_ENDPOINT_IPV6="2606:43:ee::23"